schwatter/ICantBelieveItsNotValetudo/README.md

 To configure *I can't believe it's not Valetudo*, create a file called `config.json` in the working directory.
 You can also run `npm start` to automatically create a default configuration file.

+For fhem it is better to have a fixed `"clientId"`, because normally ICBINV generate at every start a new `"clientId"`.
+To prevent that, i added a fixed `"clientId"`.
+Take a look in the `config.json` after first start.

+For creating a background process, install `PM2` with `npm install pm2@latest -g`.
+After that start the application in background with `pm2 start app.js`.
+To control the process type `pm2 status app.js` and for stopping type `pm2 stop app.js`.

 If you are running in docker, map the configuration file to `/app/config.json` .

 ## Integration with FHEM, ioBroker, openHAB etc